Skip to main content

 Additional testing

-Let's add a new test case to ensure that impersonation can't happen and that the input validation works:
+A new test case should be added to confirm that impersonation is not possible and that input validation works correctly:

 val charlie_kp = rell.test.keypairs.charlie;